AtheequeFurkhan/Thread/README.md

 ---

 ## 🤖 About This Project
-This repository is automatically updated by a Go bot running on GitHub Actions.
 - **Frequency:** Every 15 minutes
 - **Tech Stack:** Go (Golang), GitHub Actions
-- **Next Update:** Sunday, 07-Dec-25 18:02:41 UTC

 > "News is what somebody somewhere wants to suppress; all the rest is advertising."